jaxanc/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The code for training the model is located in the cells of the IPython notebook under the heading **Train, Validate and Test the Model**

-To train the model, I used an atom optimizer.
-The batch size is 128, number of epochs is 50 and learning rate = 0.0009
+To train the model, I used an Adam optimizer.
+While searching and experimenting for different optimizers, I found this blog to be quite useful: [Optimizing Gradient Decent](http://sebastianruder.com/optimizing-gradient-descent/)

+The batch size is 128 and epochs is 50.
+After playing around with different batch sizes and epochs number, I was not able to come up with an optimal approach with the time I allowed myself.
+I didn't find increasing batch size to significantly increase memory usage.

+I left the learning rate to be as low as possible (learning rate = 0.0009) and run for longer time to hopefully achieve the most accurate result.

 #### 5. Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.